abir101-prog/DataStructure-Algorithm/README.md

 # DataStructure-Algorithm
-This repo will act as a storage.
+This repo will be enriched as I learn datastructure and algorithm.
+It is just a personal record.